ansible-labs-crew/ansible-labs-summit2021/content/ansible-controller-advanced/6-parallel-jobs/_index.md

 ### Create three Templates

-As mentioned the Github repository contains three Playbooks to enforce different compliance requirements.
-Since you learned in the previous chapter how to do things with the AWX Collection, we want to put that knowledge to the test.
-Extend your existing Playbook by adding tasks to create job **Templates** for the Ansible Playbooks listed below.
-Create one new task for each of the three Ansible Playbooks:
+As mentioned the Github repository you configured as a **Project** contains three Playbooks to enforce different compliance requirements.
+Since you learned in the previous chapter how to do things with the AWX Collection in a Playbook, we want to put that knowledge to the test.
+Create a new Playbook to create the needed job **Templates** for the provided Ansible Playbooks.
+Create one task for each of the three Ansible Playbooks:

 - stig-packages.yml